Seelengrab/PropCheck.jl/docs/src/shrinktrees.md

 On the left hand side up top we can see our generated root - the initial value `3`.
 One layer to the right, we can see the first level of shrinks of `3`.
-These values have been produced by the default shrinking function `shrink` that is passed to `ival` - they observe the property that their absolute value is strictly less than the value of our root, in order to guarantee that their shrunk values in turn don't ever generate the original value (in this case, `3`) again.
+These values have been produced by the default shrinking function `shrink` that is passed to `isample` - they observe the property that their absolute value is strictly less than the value of our root, in order to guarantee that their shrunk values in turn don't ever generate the original value (in this case, `3`) again.
+In addition, the default shrinking function also guarantees that the shrunk values are larger than the minimum of the given range; hence, the smallest number that can be generated is `1`.

 The magic behind PropCheck.jl is in this `Tree` object, which is heavily inspired by the [Hedgehog Haskell library](https://hedgehog.qa) for property based testing.